sileshn/ManjaroWSL2/README.md

 ## How to build from source
 #### prerequisites
-Docker, tar, zip, unzip need to be installed.
+Docker, tar, zip, unzip, bsdtar need to be installed.

 ```dos
 git clone git@gitlab.com:sileshn/ManjaroWSL.git